I spent $855.77 on Google Ads and got my ads banned five times.

 What I learned about Google Ads

-I also spent a godforsaken amount of money on Google Ads (see above).
+I also spent a godforsaken amount of money ($819) on my campaigns.
 Google Ads likes to proudly claim “you only pay for the clicks you get,” but as someone who got very few clicks, I quickly learned that Google Ads has a minimum spend they’ll charge you just for impressions.
 So they put my ads on a bunch of websites that no one clicked and charged me $40/day for it.
 Ugh.

 And oh yeah, Google banned all of my ads multiple times.
 Reddit tells me that ad bans happen to a lot of people.
 And when I set up appointments with Google Ads' support team, thinking that they’d actually show up given that I spent more than $500/month on their product, both support agents ghosted me.
 (Which has become common since the pandemic, I hear.)